AIRLab-POLIMI/AgroSenseBot/asb_logging/docs/how_to_benchmark_node_cpu_usage.md

 # Benchmarking the nodes
+Disable the lidar sensors of the simulator (in asb_webots/config/asb_webots_robot.urdf).

 In terminal 1, run the simulation (or any launch file with the navigation stack and lidar filter):
 ```bash